Cloneeskimo/ambulare/README.md

 ### Building

 I use Maven to build the project and IntelliJ to develop it.
-The pom.xml file with all the necessary libraries is included in the repository.
-Simply import this repo as a Maven project in IntelliJ and it should work right off the bat.
+The pom.xml file with all the necessary libraries listed is included in the repository.
+Simply import this repo into IntelliJ and make sure the natives in the pom.xml properties matches your system, and it should work right off the bat.